rapid7/r7insight_node/README.md

 Allows you to send logs to the [Insight Platform](https://www.rapid7.com/products/) (or Logentries) account from Node.js.

+This client is not backwards-compatible with [Le_Node](https://github.com/rapid7/le_node).
+An upgrade guide can be found on [the wiki](https://github.com/rapid7/r7insight_node/wiki/2.0-Migration-Guide).

 There’s a separate client intended for use in the browser, called [r7insight_js](https://github.com/rapid7/r7insight_js), which uses http and is optimized for browser-specific logging needs.